saltstack/salt/doc/ref/states/backup_mode.rst

         - backup: minion

-The backup_mode can be set to any of thefollowing settings:
+The backup_mode can be set to any of the following options:

-* minion: backup to the minion
+* minion: backup to the minion.
-* master: backup to the master, not yet implimented.
+* master: backup to the master, a planned mode that has not yet been implemented, so does nothing.
-* both: backup to both. currently only works the sam as minion.
+* both: backup to both. a combination of both master and minion.

 Backed-up Files